ajoslin/oklahoma/readme.md

 Transition to the given state id.
 The id must be a valid target of the current state.

-The state being transitioned to and `args` will be passed into each enter/leave function.
+`args` will be passed into each enter/leave function.

 Returns a promise that will be resolved or rejected when this state transition finishes.